eonist/eonist.github.io/_posts/2024-02-18-my-top-swift-ui-tips.md

     }
 }
 ```

 ### 13. ForEachWithIndex
-We can also make this with enumerated and get index and element
 ```swift
 public func ForEachWithIndex<Data: RandomAccessCollection, Content: View>(  _ data: Data, @ViewBuilder content: @escaping (Data.Index, Data.Element) -> Content
 ) -> some View where Data.Element: Identifiable, Data.Element: Hashable {